Skip to main content

 Milford, Illinois · FDIC Cert #30152

-Milford Building&Loan Assn is an FDIC-insured bank (Certificate #30152) with $29M in total assets and $26M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Milford Building&Loan Assn, an FDIC-insured bank (Certificate #30152) with $29M in total assets and $26M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Milford, Illinois, the bank maintains a Tier 1 capital ratio of 23.07% (Well-Capitalized) and a nonperforming loan ratio of 2.85%.
-BankHealthData assigns a composite Health Grade of B (76/100).
+BankHealthData assigns a composite Health Grade of B (76/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Milford Building&Loan Assn (FDIC cert 30152) is a community bank — $29M in total assets, $26M in deposits, serving the Milford, Illinois area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.